FAKRY333/My_Projects/README.md

 # Fakry Mohamed 🌐

 Hi!
-I'm **Fikri Mohamed**, a passionate web developer and UI designer.
+I'm **Fakry Mohamed**, a passionate web developer and UI designer.
 I love programming, cybersecurity, and creating smooth user experiences.
 I enjoy experimenting with new technologies and building practical projects using HTML, CSS, and JavaScript.

 In this repository, you will find a collection of my personal projects, each with a detailed description and a live demo link on GitHub Pages.